wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.1 - Infrastructure As Code/Demo 2.1.md

 > Azure CLI is a multi-platform, open source command line interface for Azure.

-0. Open a command prompt at the root of your local code copy (unzipped from PartsUnlimitedMRP.zip during the setup), ie: ./PartsUnlimitedMRP
+0. Open a command prompt at the root of your repository, ie: ./PartsUnlimitedMRP

 0. Login to your Azure account
  ```